hildogjr/KiCost/docs/usage.rst

       --throttling_delay [DELAY]
                             Specify minimum delay (in seconds) between successive accesses to a distributor's website.
+      --currency [CURRENCY-LOCALE], '--locale' [CURRENCY-LOCALE]
+                            Define the priority locale/country and currency on the scrape.
+Use the ISO4217 for currency and ISO3166:2 for country.
+Input e.g.: `US`, `USD`, `US-USD` or `EUR-US`.
+                            Currency is priritized over the locale/country.
+Default:
+                            `USD`.
       --user                Start the user guide to run KiCost passing the file parameter give by "--input", all others parameters are ignored.